Entire solutions to 4-dimensional Ginzburg-Landau equations and codimension 2 minimal submanifolds: Introduction

-In general one expects existence of solutions $u_\eps(x)$ whose zero set lies close to a given (codimension 1) minimal surface $N$ and $u_\eps (x) \approx \tanh (z/\sqrt{2}\eps)$, where $z$ is a normal coordinate to $M$.
-This is the principle behind various constructions including the works by Pacard and Ritor\'e \cite{pacard2003constant} in compact manifolds and by the second author, Kowalczyk and Wei \cite{del2011giorgi, del2013entire} for entire solutions in $\R^n$.
+for real-valued functions $u$.
+Solutions that concentrate along minimal hypersurfaces have been broadly studied after the pioneering work by Modica--Mortola \cite{mortola5esempio} and De Giorgi's conjecture \cite{de1979convergence}.
+In general one expects existence of solutions $u_\eps(x)$ whose zero set lies close to a given minimal hypersurface $M$ and $u_\eps (x) \approx \tanh (z/\sqrt{2}\eps)$, where $z$ is a normal coordinate to $M$.
+This is the principle behind various constructions including the works by Pacard and Ritor\'e \cite{pacard2003constant} in compact manifolds and by the second author, M.\ Kowalczyk and J.\ Wei \cite{del2011giorgi, del2013entire} for entire solutions in $\R^n$.

-In \cite{del2013entire} such a construction has been achieved for $n=3$ in \eqref{ac} and each given embedded minimal surface $M$ in $\R^3$ with finite total curvature and non-degenerate in suitable sense.
-The simplest example of such a surface is the catenoid.
+In \cite{del2013entire} such a construction has been achieved for $n=3$ in \eqref{ac} and each given embedded minimal surface $M$ in $\R^3$ with finite total curvature and non-degenerate in suitable sense, the simplest example being the catenoid.
 The purpose of this paper is to construct entire solutions to \eqref{Energy_4d} with the asymptotic behaviour \eqref{whatever} around the class of codimension 2 minimal submanifolds in $\R^4$ corresponding to the embedding $M\times \{0\} \subset \R^4$ of the class of minimal surfaces $M$ in $\R^3$ considered in \cite{del2013entire}.

-Thus, we look for entire solutions $(u_\eps, A_\eps)$ of system \eqref{Energy_4d} such that the zero set of $u_\eps$ is a codimension 2 manifold close to $N= M\times \{0\}$ and $|u_\eps|\to 1$ as $\eps \to 0$ in compact subsets of $\R^4\setminus N$.
+Thus, we look for entire solutions $(u_\eps, A_\eps)$ of system \eqref{Energy_4d} such that the zero set of $u_\eps$ is a codimension 2 manifold close to $\widetilde M= M\times \{0\}$ and $|u_\eps|\to 1$ as $\eps \to 0$ in compact subsets of $\R^4\setminus \widetilde M$.
 Next we recall some major features of this celebrated class of minimal surfaces.